adinan-cenci/router/README.md

 //-------------

-// It will call the ::__invoke() magic method.
 ->add('get', '#object$#', $object)
+// The ::__invoke() magic method will be called.

 //-------------

+->add('get', '#class-and-method$#', ['MyClass', 'methodName'])
 // It will attempt to instantiate the class first.
-->add('get', '#class-and-method$#', ['MyClass', 'methodName'])
 // A single string also works:
 ->add('get', '#class-and-method$#', 'MyClass::methodName')

 //-------------

+->add('get', '#class$#', ['MyClass'])
 // It will attempt to instantiate the class and call the ::__invoke() magic method.
-->add('get', '#class$#', ['MyClass'])
 ```

 See the contents of the "examples" directory for more details.